bitsongofficial/delegation-program/README.md

 ## Current Status
-🟢 Application deadline open until Friday May 23
+🟢 Application period open until Friday May 23 - Epoch starts on June 1st!
+Please apply by creating a issue using the Application template.

 # BitSong Delegation Program